Missing information?

 Place of death

-Baltic Sea, The bay near Greifswald, Germany
+Baltic Sea, the bay near Greifswald, Germany

 Grave